software-mariodiana/objective-c-style-guide/README.md

 ## Dot Notation Syntax

 Dot notation is RECOMMENDED over bracket notation for setting properties.
+Its use is SUGGESTED for getting properties.

 Keep in mind that dot notation is syntactical sugar that was added in Objective-C 2.0.
-In my opinion, it has been misused too often, especially in the case of what are [Class Factory Methods.](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/ClassFactoryMethods/ClassFactoryMethods.html) Whenever possible, do not mix brackets and dot notation.
+In my opinion, it has been misused too often, especially in the case of what are [Class Factory Methods.](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/ClassFactoryMethods/ClassFactoryMethods.html)

+Whenever possible, do not mix brackets and dot notation.

 **For example:**
 ```objc